 Follow the steps below to apply for financial aid.
 Once all materials are received, the Financial Aid Office will review your application to determine your aid eligibility.
-You will be notified of your aid package shortly after your admission decision.
+You will be notified of your aid package shortly after or alongside your admission decision.

 For more information on how we determine aid eligibility, see the Aid Basics & Eligibility section.

 If you wish only to apply for federal aid, you need only to complete the FAFSA.

 ||Submit as early as

 ||Submit no later than

 |Complete Free Application for Federal Student Aid (FAFSA)*

 - The FAFSA determines eligibility for federal student aid.